xXleowXx/gitlab-charts/doc/charts/globals.md

 for more job examples.

-These settings are shared between Sidekiq, Webservice (for showing tooltips in UI) and task-runner (for debugging purposes) pods.
+These settings are shared between Sidekiq, Webservice (for showing tooltips in UI) and Task Runner (for debugging purposes) pods.

 ```yaml
 global: